Cryptogenysis/My-Decentralized-Portfolio/README.md

  The downside about using ENS technology, is that most browsers do not yet natively support these new web3 domain extensions.

-This reminds me of when emojis were first introduced to the market

-in the early 2000's & not all devices could render them.
+This reminds me of when emojis were first introduced to the marketin the early 2000's & not all devices could render them.

 The only solution to work with web2 browsers that I have currently found is to point the browser directly to the IPFS gateway's hash URL (which looks disgusting🤢), instead of my actual Ethereum domain: nothingbutzero.x (dope AF😎)